prezet/docs-template/content/content/features/markdown.md

 image: /prezet/img/ogimages/features-markdown.webp
 ---

 This blog is generated entirely from markdown files.
-When you ran the `prezet::install` command markdown files were loaded into the `./prezet` directory located at the root of your Laravel application.
+When you ran the `prezet:install` command markdown files were loaded into the `./prezet` directory located at the root of your Laravel application.
 Here is the structure of those files:

 ```bash
 prezet/